aws/eks-anywhere/designs/capi-resources-custom-namespace.md

 ## Current state
 1. Top level eks-a resources (e.g. Cluster, *DatacenterConfig, *MachineConfig) all go into the "default" namespace by default but can be customized to any namespace.
 Ideally, customers should only ever interact with these top-level eks-a resources
-2. Underlying CAPI/CAPX and etcd resources are created in the eksa-system.
+2. Underlying CAPI and etcd resources are created in the eksa-system.
 Having them in a separate namespace facilitates "platform admins" to secure this namespace, giving access to users only for the eksa objects.

 ## Overview of Solution
 1. Introduce a attribute in the EKS-A Cluster CRD spec which allows users to indicate which namespace they would like the underlying resources for their new cluster to be created in